SparkVial/sparkvial.github.io/_posts/2018-10-20-introduction.markdown

 Apple environments are a question mark because of their restricted nature, and the fact I don't own a Mac.

-The bulk of the logic will be written as a portable C# library as thus will be portable right away.
+The bulk of the logic will be written as a portable C# library and thus will be portable right away.

 ## The MVP (Minimal Viable Product)
 My MVP will be two Arduino Nanos, each as a different sensor (perhaps light and ultrasonic), each connected via USB to a Windows PC.

-The software will display each connected device, it's immediate value, and a value/time graph of it's value.
+The software will display each connected device, it's immediate value, and a value/time graph of its value.